Nickslp/Nickslp/README.md

 # Hello, I'm Nickslp 👋

-I am a Software Developer with a strong foundation in modern web technologies.
-My expertise spans across various programming languages and frameworks, enabling me to build robust and scalable applications.
+I am a Software Developer with expertise across various programming languages and frameworks, enabling me to build robust and scalable applications.

 ## Skills